Organization Increases Number of Directors, Creates New Work Groups, Adds Advisory Council and Co-chairs To Keep Pace with Growth and Expanded Vision

 - Andrea Blubaugh, managing director at Nuvalo, remains chair of the Philanthropy Work Group.

 - Kedra Simm, director of channel business development for Ciena, is the new chair of the Event Planning Work Group.

-- Khali Henderson, Senior Partner for BuzzTheory Strategies, remains chair of the Communications Work Group.
+- Khali Henderson, Senior Partner for BuzzTheory, remains chair of the Communications Work Group.